gmyrland/capstone_project/README.md

 ### data
 Contains any data produced, including the files with case id information and the individual cases.
-Individual cases are stored as XML in \*.txt files, one case per file, with the filename set to the case id.
+Individual cases are stored in data/cases as XML in \*.txt files, one case per file, with the filename set to the case id.
 Note: Due to the size of the files involved, case data is not shared in the repository.
+However, a sqlite database (db.s3db) with processed data is stored in the data folder and can be used in lieu of re-scraping the case files.

 ### doc
 Documentation related to the project, including any written instructions provided.

 ### R
 Contains functions to declutter analysis.R.

+#### R/databse.R
+Contains functions for caching rectangularized data in sqlite database to unnecessary re-parsing.

+#### R/parse.R
+Contains function to parse XML into a single data frame.

 #### R/scrape.R
 Contains all scripting related to web-scraping.